XDelta/VRC_Fav_UI/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Edit `config.toml` with your vrchat login information
+Edit `config.toml` with your VRChat login information

 ## Updating from a previous version
 I recommend you make a backup of the folder before starting and move/rename the existing folder<br>